Go Below's Deep Sleep Underground Cave Stay in Wales

 This isn’t a hotel.
 It’s not even quite camping in the traditional sense.
 It’s an expedition to a place that exists entirely outside the normal world, where day and night lose meaning, where the mountain’s weight presses down above you, and where the profound silence and absolute darkness create experiences impossible to replicate anywhere on the surface.

-The journey begins with a 45-minute mountain ascent through North Wales’s rugged beauty, followed by an hour-long descent through the abandoned Llechwedd slate mine.
+The journey begins with a 45-minute mountain ascent through North Wales’s rugged beauty, followed by an hour-long descent through the abandoned Cwmorthin slate mine.
 You’ll navigate Victorian-era miners’ stairways, traverse decaying wooden bridges, and scramble through passages where generations of Welsh quarrymen once extracted the slate that roofed half of Britain.
 Your guide provides historical context as you descend, but there’s no rushing this journey.
 The mine itself is the experience.

 Then a large steel door marks your arrival at Deep Sleep’s underground chamber, and you step into something that shouldn’t exist: four private twin-bed cabins and a romantic grotto room carved into living rock, complete with proper beds, thermal insulation, running water from an underground spring, and electric lighting powered by the mine’s own waterfalls through micro-hydro turbines.